Leaf-Agriculture/docs/docs/field_boundaries_endpoints.md

 - `size`, an integer specifying the size of the page

 #### Response
-It returns a JSON array containing Fields.
+A JSON array containing Fields.

 <Tabs
   defaultValue="js"